Get updates for Alzheimer's Disease

 • certain tumors or infections of the brain

-• blood clots pressing on the brain
+• blood clots in or on the brain

-• metabolic imbalances, including thyroid, kidney and liver disorders
+• metabolic imbalances, including thyroid, kidney, and liver disorders